-Do you still think this kind of a scheduling system is easy and right for your Clinic?
-The very idea of using colors to identify the Doctor, and then to look back at appointments to spot that color is like having to call the yellow pages to get the phone number of your best friend, before calling him.
-So, for each time before making a call, you need to call someone else to get the code to dial out, how often would you want to use your phone ?
+Do you still think this kind of scheduling system is easy and right for your Clinic?
+The very idea of using colours to identify the Doctor, and then look back at appointments to spot that colour is like having to call the yellow pages to get the phone number of your best friend, before calling him.
+So, for each time before making a call, you need to call someone else to get the code to dial out, how often would you want to use your phone?

 There is a panacea to all the ills mentioned above.
 I will explain and show you the perfect appointment scheduling system, that addresses each of the issues listed above, very, very, very easily!
 And yet, it will be enterprise-grade, secure and powerful.